Garden shade ideas provide a wonderful opportunity to shelter from the glaring sun, create privacy in the garden, and plant unusual flora and fauna.

 A dining space close to the house can be covered by a structure attached to an exterior wall.
 The oak pergola in this garden has a cover of roses and vines that provides color throughout summer and into fall.

-Climbing plants for pergolas and walkways might seem like a romantic option, but the truth is that many quickly grow out of control, damaging supporting structures, so it's important to choose non-vigorous species.
+Incorporating climbing plants into your pergola and walkways might seem like a romantic option, but the truth is that many quickly grow out of control, damaging supporting structures, so it's important to choose non-vigorous species.

 6. Pitch up a colorful canopy